 Following Pilate‘s sentence, Jesus was led away to be crucified.
-Crucifixion was a form of torture and execution practiced by many of the ancient societies, including Persia, Carthage, India, Scythia, Assyria, and Germanic tribes.
+Crucifixion was a form of torture and execution developed by the Persians between 300-400 B.C. and practiced by many ancient societies, including Carthage, India, Scythia, Assyria, and Germanic tribes.
 The Phoenicians were probably the first to use a transverse cross beam rather than just an upright stake in the ground.
-From the Phoenicians the Romans adopted this practice as the primary means of execution of rebellious slaves and provincials who were not Roman citizens.
-(Incidentally, this is why Jesus could be executed by crucifixion, but the Apostle Paul, a Roman citizen, could not, and was beheaded.)
-During the Jewish revolt in A.D.
-66 for example, the Romans crucified 3,600 Jews, many of them of the aristocracy.
+From the Phoenicians, the Romans adopted this practice as the primary means of execution of rebellious slaves and provincials who were not Roman citizens.

-By the way, Jesus’ middle name was not “H”, as in “Jesus H. Christ”.
-Rather it comes from a misunderstanding of the letters “IHS”.
-This is an abbreviation of Jesus in Greek Ἰησοῦς, capitalized IHSOUS, or lower-case iesous, and should properly be written with a line above the ‘h’ signifying an abbreviation.
+Jesus’ middle name was not “H,” as in “Jesus H. Christ.”
+Instead, this belief comes from misunderstanding the letters “IHS.”
+This is an abbreviation of the word Jesus in Greek, Ἰησοῦς.
+It is capitalized IHSOUS and should properly be written with a line above the ‘h’ signifying an abbreviation.

 Death by crucifixion was painful and protracted.
-It seldom occurred before thirty-six hours, sometimes took as long as nine days, and resulted from hunger and traumatic exposure.
-If it was decided to hasten the death of the victim, his legs were smashed with a heavy club or hammer.
+It seldom occurred before thirty-six hours, sometimes taking as long as nine days, and resulted from hunger and traumatic exposure.
+His legs were smashed with a heavy club or hammer if it was decided to hasten the victim’s death.
 However, Jesus died within just a few hours.
-The New Testament, rather than dwelling on this painful death, simply recounts that “they crucified him”.
+The New Testament, rather than dwelling on this painful death, recounts that: